The Resilience of Plants

 Last spring, I bought a 10″ petunia hanging basket for its intriguing flower colors: shades of rich terra cotta with some purple on the margin.
 It was on sale for $6.00.
 The photo (above, left) shows that plant after months of neglect and overgrowth (uh… busy!).

 It took a while for the petunia to leaf out and flower again, but it looked better than it did when purchased.
-I’m keeping it in the enclosed porch for the winter, although I did cut it back again.
-Petunias can be short-lived perennials where the weather suits them (freeze-free).
-It will probably survive, thanks to warmth from the Christmas lights, for another year on the deck.
+I’m keeping it in the enclosed porch for the winter, although I cut it back halfway to limit the space it occupies.
+Petunias can be short-lived perennials where the weather doesn’t freeze.
+It probably will survive, thanks to warmth from the Christmas lights, for another year on the deck. (***Update***: It did flower for one more season.
+7/11/2024)

 resilience of plants, petunia regrew and flowered